adityag16/C-MIPS-Compiler/README.md

 There is also a pdf containing our time management logs that were contiually updated during the course of the project

 # Acknowlegdements
-Dr John Wickerson for support throughout the duration of the project
+Tejas Dandawate for contribution to project and Dr John Wickerson for support throughout the duration of the project